taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - *requirements.txt not needed*

 ## Environment setup
-As it is vanilla implementation of the latent dirichlet allocation technique with everything built from scratch.
+As it is the vanilla implementation of the Latent Dirichlet Allocation technique with everything built from scratch.
 - Setup the environment using [requirements.txt](requirements.txt) through command `pip install -r requirements.txt`
 - Put your data in [data/input.csv](data/input.csv)
 - Execute the first notebook [prepare-data.ipynb](prepare-data.ipynb) to transform the data into integer encoding
 - Execute the main notebook `[LDA-collapsed-gibbs-sampling.ipynb](LDA-collapsed-gibbs-sampling.ipynb) to get results

 ## Sample input and output
 The input can be any text to be explored.
-For demonstration we are using BBC news article headlines (10 shown below) as sample documents.
+For demonstration, we are using BBC news article headlines (10 shown below) as sample documents.

 - sample input data is given in [data/input.csv](data/input.csv)